soft-matter/trackpy/README.rst

 $ mux video -s 00:01:00 -d 00:01:00 -T trial DSC0001.MOV

 where trial is a number chosen by you.

-For a static system, slicing videos as above is the simplest approach.
+It is used to name the folder where the frames are output.

+Sometimes, when many videos are taken in one experiment, video timecodes becoming confusing.
-For an aging system, it's easier to refer to the age of the experiment, the time recorded in your lab notebook.
-Conveniently, mux converts between age time and the timecode of any video.
-It only needs one reference: when did the first video start?
+It is more convenient to refer to the age of the system, the time logged in your notebook.
+If you tell ``mux`` the age of the first video, it will convert between age time and video time.
 For example, if the first video was started 1 minute 16 seconds into the experiment, type::

 $ mux set_t0 --offset 00:01:16